 How Alcohol Addiction Affects the Alcoholic

 Many people can consume alcoholic beverages every day for years and never become addicted or dependent on alcohol.
 Others may become addicted or dependent alarmingly fast.
-Genetics does play a role to some extent when it comes to addictive behaviors.
-This is especially true when it comes to alcoholism.
+Genetics does play a role to some extent when it comes to substance abuse.
+This is especially true when it comes to alcohol consumption.
 As a complex genetic disorder, many different genes create the variations associated with alcoholism and its effects on the body and mind.

 Much like with other forms of addiction, everyone will react differently to the effects of alcohol.
 Just as alcohol affects each person differently, each individual will require a different treatment plan to help them deal with their addiction and alcohol dependence.

 An alcoholism intervention must also be tailored to the person intended to accept addiction treatment.
 Although it will also impact the person’s loved ones, the alcoholic will be the one that is affected most.
 It will be their response to the alcohol intervention that drives the process forward.
 While they may be angry and confrontational at first, most begin to realize the weight their disorder is placing on those they love.